Skip to content

 Click inside the black console box to force it into focus and try to log in with user root and the password you just set.

-Linking your VM to Matrix number
+Linking your VM to student book number

 Due to the fact that you are allowed to use any VM name possible, there needs to be a connection between your VM name and actual person.